What is Social Economics?

 Social economics, also known as socioeconomics, is the social science and branch of economics that studies the interrelation between economic activity and social behavior.
 Social economics analyzes how the economy is affected by social norms, ethics, sentiments, and other factors.

 - Social economics is a social science and branch of economics that focuses on the interrelationship between economic activity and social behavior.

 - Social economics attempts to explain how members of certain socioeconomic classes act and how the economy is impacted.

 - Social economics draws upon information from fields such as history, philosophy, sociology, and political science.
-It uses information from different areas to examine how it influences consumer behavior, shapes buying trends, and affect other activities within business and economics.
+It uses information from different areas to examine how it influences consumer behavior, shapes buying trends, and affects other activities within business and economics.

 Understanding Social Economics

 Social economics attempts to explain how social factors impact economic activity in society by drawing upon information from fields such as history, philosophy, sociology, and political science.
-It uses information from different areas to examine how it influences consumer behavior, shapes buying trends, and affect other activities within business and economics.
+It uses information from different areas to examine how it influences consumer behavior, shapes buying trends, and affects other activities within business and economics.

 It is interesting to note that social economic theories are somewhat unorthodox with regards to considering factors that are not usually focused on in traditional or mainstream economics, such as environmental effects on wealth and consumption behavior in society.

 Social economics relies heavily on theories of sociology to explain how members of different socioeconomic classes may adopt different priorities when making financial decisions for them and their families.
 Socioeconomic classes refer to groups of people with a similar social standing in society, which is heavily influenced by factors such as education, income, profession, and family background – such as the education and income level of parents and other relatives.